stringgaijia/BUFF-Inspect/README.md

 ![image](https://user-images.githubusercontent.com/97019006/148033185-74ede557-f7cc-4bcb-9159-148a2da55352.png)

-All the communication between the server and extension can be viewed in most modern webbrwosers such as Google Chrome by pressing F12 and navigating to Network.
-These messages sent between the server and client can then be decoded by you on a website like https://www.base64decode.org/ to make sure no confidential data is being sent.
+All the communication between the server and extension can be viewed in most modern webbrowsers such as Google Chrome by pressing F12 and navigating to Network.
+The messages sent between the server and client can then be decoded by you on a website like https://www.base64decode.org/ to make sure no confidential data is being sent.

 Nothing is stored in the database